A LITTLE BACKGROUND:

 In 2011, the 1.66 acre French River Park was completed on leased land, under the direction of the Webster Office of Community Development, transforming an invasive plant and vagrant infested lot into a valued community amenity, and providing the anchor for further development of the Webster Riverwalk.
 In 2012, The office of Community Development contracted Vanasse Hangen Brustlin Inc. ("VBH") to produce a Concept Plan for Pedestrian Access and Circulation for the French Riverwalk and Downtown Connections.
 The town of Webster took possession of French River Park in 2019.

 The plan is very ambitious, but can be achieved by dividing implementation into phases.
 In revised plan phasing shown below, parts of the plan that have completed are those that are not outlined in phases, plus Phase 1 completed in 2017.
-Phase 3A is under construction in 2019, and Phase 5 scheduled for 2020.
+Phase 3A was completed in 2019, and work on Phase 3B is scheduled for 2020.
 Others will follow, not necessarily in numerical order.
 The property owner has already improved the Phase 5 area to make it passable.